Kaoffie/cocoa-specs/README.md

 - "ea" in "reality": `RAEL/SWREUT/KWREU` or `RAOE/SWRAL/SWREUT/KWREU` or `RE/SWRAL/SWREUT/KWREU`

 There are also instances where we find these spellings as part of a longer string of vowels.
 We will still write them with the orthographic override.
 If a string contains multiple orthographic overrides, follow the rightmost one.
 Since these words tend to be rarer and are typically loanwords, we can afford to be more lenient with them.

-### W and Y as Vowels

-Some vowel sounds require us to write with spelling.
-In some cases, the letters "y" and "w" may be used to spell those vowels.
-In those cases, we use the chords `EU` and `AOU` to represent them respectively.
-For instance:

-- "y" in myth: `PH*EUT`
-- "w" in crwth: `KRAO*UT`

 ### Short Vowels